A note on strong axiomatization of G\"odel Justification Logic: Introduction

-In this note, we concretisize and expand the work of Ghari in \cite{Gha2014} and thus continue to expand the realm of fuzzy Justification Logics.
-We focus on G\"odel logics as an underlying base logic and introduce respective fuzzy Fitting-models with \emph{fuzzy} accessibility functions.
-The main part is occupied with the study of fuzzy analogies of the most prominent Justification Logics and their semantics as well as their axiomatizations where we establish strong completeness results in every case.
-To approach this, we translate modality-containing formulas into an augmented basic propositional language and use the strong standard completeness of the underlying propositional systems.
-In general, we heavily rely on various concepts of standard G\"odel modal logic, i.e. propositional G\"odel logic expanded by a classical necessity and possibility modality $\Box$ and $\Diamond$, originating in \cite{CR2009},\cite{CR2010} and \cite{CR2015}, (studying the necessity and possibility fragments as well as the Bi-model variant respectively), where especially the structure of our approach to proving strong standard completeness is derived from.
-For a comprehensive overview over fuzzy modal logic and related advancements to completeness results for various modal fuzzy logics over crisp models, see also e.g. \cite{Vid2015}.
-However, we do not recap the main notions from these works as they will be introduced in their adapted form for the case of fuzzy (G\"odel) Justification Logic during the note as appropriate.
+In this note, we concretize and expand the work of Ghari in \cite{Gha2014} and thus continue to expand the realm of fuzzy justification logics.
+We focus on G\"odel logics as an underlying base logic and introduce respective fuzzy Fitting models with \emph{fuzzy} accessibility functions.
+The main part is occupied with the study of fuzzy analogies of the most prominent justification logics and their semantics as well as their axiomatizations where we establish strong completeness results in every case.
+To approach this, we translate formulas containing modalities into an augmented basic propositional language and use the strong standard completeness of the underlying propositional systems.
+In general, we rely on various concepts of standard G\"odel modal logic, i.e. propositional G\"odel logic expanded by a classical necessity and possibility modality $\Box$ and $\Diamond$, originating in \cite{CR2009},\cite{CR2010} and \cite{CR2015}, (studying the necessity and possibility fragments as well as the Bi-modal variant respectively), where especially the structure of our approach to proving strong standard completeness is derived from.
+For a comprehensive overview over modal fuzzy logic and related advancements to completeness results for various modal fuzzy logics over models with a crisp accessibility function, see also e.g. \cite{Vid2015}.
+However, we do not recap the main notions from these works as they will be introduced in their adapted form for the case of fuzzy (G\"odel) justification logic during the note as appropriate.
 In the end, we give some starting points for directions of future work.